Park Si-hoo

-Park Si-hoo (born Park Pyeong-ho on April 3, 1978) is a South Korean actor.
+Park Si-hoo (Korean: 박시후; born February 15, 1977), birth name Park Pyeong-ho, is a South Korean actor.
 He began his entertainment career as an underwear model and stage actor, then made his official television debut in 2005.
 After several years in supporting roles, Park rose to fame in 2010 with the popular romantic comedy series Queen of Reversals and Prosecutor Princess.
 This was followed by leading roles in period drama The Princess' Man (2011) and thriller film Confession of Murder (2012).

 Career

 1997–1999: Beginnings

 Park Pyeong-ho began his acting career in theater in 1997, putting up posters, handing out flyers, and appearing as an extra or in bit parts on stage, leading to his acting debut in the play The Twelve Nyang Life.
-During this time, he also worked as an underwear model, before being cast in a bit part in episodes 1 and 2 of 2005 television series Delightful Girl Choon-Hyang.
+During this time, he also worked as an underwear model, before being cast in a bit part in episodes 1 and 2 of 2005 television series Sassy Girl Chun-hyang.